 Depending on factors like how many fonts you have installed, Inkscape can take upwards of 30 seconds to launch.

-Con Uses its own SVG-format
+Con Uses its own SVG-format by default

 Inkscape might use SVG as its default format, however this SVG's contains some additional SodiPodi/Inkscape additions that can be troublesome if you want to import the SVG into some other application.